darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 ![histogram-regular](./histogram/histogram-regular.png#w50)

-The regular histogram shows the distribution of pixels by lightness for each color channel channel.
+The regular histogram shows the distribution of pixels by lightness for each color channel.

 In its default state, data for all three RGB color channels is displayed.
 The x-axis runs from 0% to 100% lightness for each channel.
 The y-axis gives the count of pixels with the given lightness.